GoshiX/nixos-config/nix-config/README.md

 ### Display Issues in VirtualBox

 If you have issues with the display in VirtualBox:
+- Make sure you have at least 128MB video memory allocated
-- Try adding `virtualisation.virtualbox.guest.x11 = true;` to `hosts/virtualbox.nix`
+- Try increasing video memory to 256MB
-- Make sure 3D acceleration is enabled in VirtualBox settings
+- VirtualBox guest additions should be properly configured already

 ### Sway Not Starting